Updated: 23rd January 2023

 Tapalma Tapas Event

-Here are a few of my favourite places I found myself boozing during my last visit.
+Here is my guide to Palma de Mallorca’s best spots to drink, including my favourite places I found myself boozing during my last visit.

 Rooftop views: SKYBAR at Hotel Almudaina